dijasila/GPAW/doc/install.rst

 The simplest way to install GPAW is using pip_ and the GPAW package from the Python package index (PyPI_)::

-    $ pip3 install --upgrade --user gpaw
+    $ python3 -m pip install --upgrade --user gpaw

 This will compile and install GPAW (both ``_gpaw.so`` and all the Python files) in your ``~/.local/lib/pythonX.Y/site-packages`` folder where Python can automatically find it.
-The ``pip3`` command will also place the command line tool :command:`gpaw` in the ``~/.local/bin`` folder, so make sure you have that in your :envvar:`PATH` environment variable.
+The ``pip install`` command will also place the command line tool :command:`gpaw` in the ``~/.local/bin`` folder, so make sure you have that in your :envvar:`PATH` environment variable.
 If you have an ``mpicc`` command on your system then there will also be a